nick-zanobini/nick-zanobini.github.io/_posts/2017-02-22-auto-generating-a-requests-txt-from-a-python-file.md

 ---
 layout: single
-author: nickzanobini
 comments: true
 date: 	2017-02-22 04:06:21
-layout: post
 title: 	Auto Generating a requests.txt from a Python File
+tags:   python pip
 ---

 If you ever wondered how to get a requirements.txt from a folder containing Python files, there's an easy solution.
-[code language="bash" light="true"]
+{% highlight bash %}
 pip install pipreqs
 pipreqs path_to_python_project
-[/code]
+{% endhighlight %}
 There you go.
 You will have a requirements.txt that will encompass the files in your folder.